Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

    ![creating nds](../media/dns-created.png)

-### Create the self-signed certificate using openssl
+### Create the self-signed certificate using Lets Encrypt

 We are going to use Lets Encrypt and Cert-Manager to provide easy to use certificate management for the application within AKS.
 Cert-Manager will also handle future certificate renewals removing any manual processes.